eleite98/eleite98/README.md

-# Eduardo Leite
+# Hi, I'm Eduardo Leite

-- Hi, I’m Eduardo Leite!
-- I’m currently learning programming skills, from front-end to back-end @Code for All_!
+- 🌱 I’m currently learning programming skills, from front-end to back-end!
-- How to reach me - Just look for my https://www.linkedin.com/in/eduardoleite98/
+- 📫 How to reach me - Just look for my https://www.linkedin.com/in/eduardoleite98/
 <!---
 chibi-affm/chibi-affm is a :brilhos: special :brilhos: repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.